Fan Riot Project (2015-ongoing)

-Between 2009-12 I held the position as AHRC funded researcher on Performance Matters, a three-year project between Live Art Development Agency, Goldsmiths University and University of Roehampton.
+I held the position as AHRC funded researcher on Performance Matters, a three-year collaborative project exploring the cultural value of performance with Live Art Development Agency, Goldsmiths and University of Roehampton.

 ‘On Larry Love: An Interview with Fan Artist Karukara’, (2015) Salt, Montez Press, issue 7.
 Oct 2015.